Typhoon Haima: Meteorological history

 During October 13, the United States Joint Typhoon Warning Center (JTWC) started to monitor a tropical disturbance, that had developed about 705 km to the south-southeast of the Anderson Air Force Base in Guam.
 The system was located within a favourable environment for further development, with low vertical wind shear, warm sea surface temperatures and its dual outflow channels being enhanced by a TUTT Cell located to its northwest.
 During that day, the system moved north-westwards under the influence of a subtropical ridge of high pressure to its north and rapidly developed a low level circulation center.
 During October 14, the JTWC and Japan Meteorological Agency (JMA) classified the disturbance as a tropical depression, while it was located within the Caroline Islands about 700 km to the south of Guam.
 During that day, the depression’s low level circulation center continued to rapidly consolidate, while bands of atmospheric convection built and wrapped into the center.
-As a result, both the JMA and JTWC reported that the depression had developed into a tropical storm, with the JMA naming it Haima after the Chinese word for a seahorse.
+As a result, both the JMA and JTWC reported that the depression had developed into a tropical storm, with the JMA naming it Haima.
+(Note: The name Haima (Mandarin: 海马, [xaɪ˧˩˧ mä˧˩˧]) was contributed by China and means seahorse in Mandarin.)

 Immediately after the JMA indicated that Haima had intensified into a severe tropical storm at 00:00 UTC on October 16, the JTWC upgraded it to a typhoon because of improving banding; six hours later, the JMA also upgraded Haima to a typhoon, approximately 140 km northeast of Yap.
 Tracking west-northwestward along a subtropical ridge to the north, Haima began to form an eye.
 The typhoon entered the Philippine Area of Responsibility early on October 17 and received the name Lawin (hawk) from PAGASA, shortly before it deepened further with a sharply-outlined eye.
 Later, an eyewall replacement cycle occurred, as microwave satellite imagery revealed a solid inner ring of deep convection with a secondary outer ring.